jordyorel/Orus-lang-register-based-VM/docs/REGISTER_VM_ROADMAP.md

 # Orus Register-Based VM Roadmap

 This roadmap outlines the long-term migration of the Orus virtual machine architecture from a stack-based design to a **register-based VM**, enabling significantly faster execution of statically typed code.
+The transition is now complete and the register-based VM is the default execution engine.

 ---